Authentication in Dynamicweb

 There are two distinct ways of working with OAuth 2.0.
 The recommended way is to use Service-to-Service authorization (S2S), where your Dynamicweb solution is authorized access directly to the remote system.

 Service-to-service OAuth takes a ClientID, a TenantID and a client secret of an Azure Active Directory app registration and exchanges access tokens in the background and independently of user credentials.
-Check out our S2S guide to learn more about adding such as an authentication for Dynamics 365 Business Central, CRM or F&O:
+Check out our comprehensive S2S guide to learn more about adding such an authentication for Dynamics 365 Business Central, CRM or F&O.

 OAuth 2.0 - User impersonation

 Just like an S2S OAuth, a User impersonation setup requires a TenantID, a Client ID and a ClientSecret from Azure Active Directory, but in addition to these, an access token is required to authorize access to the remote system.
-Access tokens are obtained via the credentials of a user in the remote system and the authorization will thus mirror the permissions tied to that exact user.
+Access tokens are obtained via the credentials of a user in the remote system and the authorization will mirror the permissions tied to that exact user.
+Which data can be accessed and modified through the authentication will thus depend on the credentials configured for the impersonated user.

 You can read more about how to establish OAuth for the systems currently supported in Dynamicweb here: